python/typing/docs/spec/protocol.rst

 Merging and extending protocols
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The general philosophy is that protocols are mostly like regular ABCs, but a static type checker will handle them specially.
 Subclassing a protocol class would not turn the subclass into a protocol unless it also has ``typing.Protocol`` as an explicit base class.
-Without this base, the class is "downgraded" to a regular ABC that cannot be used with structural subtyping.
+Without this base, the class is "downgraded" to a regular ABC that cannot be used with :term:`structural` subtyping.
 The rationale for this rule is that we don't want to accidentally have some class act as a protocol just because one of its base classes happens to be one.
-We still slightly prefer nominal subtyping over structural subtyping in the static typing world.
+We still slightly prefer :term:`nominal` subtyping over structural subtyping in the static typing world.

 A subprotocol can be defined by having *both* one or more protocols as